 Diabetes can range in severity, as some people can control it with lifestyle changes while others suffer from severe health complications.
 If your diabetes interferes with your ability to work and earn a living, you may be eligible to receive benefits from the SSA.
 However, the approval process is complex, and it can be difficult to get approved without an experienced Social Security Disability lawyer on your side.

 The legal professionals at Fleschner, Stark, Tanoos & Newlin understand how the SSA works, and we can build a claim that helps maximize your chances of getting the money your family deserves.
-Best of all, there’s no upfront costs to you—that’s our No Fee Guarantee®.
+Best of all, there’s no upfront costs to you.
 Don’t wait to get help—contact our law firm today by dialing (800) 477-7315.